ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ### Subnet to Use

-See [this section](./create-a-fuji-subnet#create-an-evm-subnet) to create an EVM based SUBNET, to be called testsubnet from now on.
+See [this section](./create-a-fuji-subnet#create-an-evm-subnet) to create an EVM based SUBNET, called testsubnet from now on.

 ### Specify Network, Control Keys and Threshold